 The Fastest Way to Expose Your Business: Using the Wrong Browser

-Why Your Business Should Always Use Microsoft Edge for Microsoft 365
+Why Your Business Should Always Use Microsoft Edge Browser if you are using Microsoft 365 systems

-The truth is simple: Microsoft Edge is the only browser designed to work properly and safely with Microsoft 365 and here’s why that matters.
+The truth is simple: Microsoft Edge is the only browser designed to work properly and safely with Microsoft 365 and our articcle below is why that matters.
+But lets tackle one quick myth - Edge used to be ‘rubbish’ but it is now Chromium based, so effectively Google Chrome under the hood which means speed and compatibility plus fully compatible with all google extensions too!

 Why Chrome & Firefox Aren’t Ideal for Microsoft 365